Vintage Cartoon characters have been a part of our lives for many decades. Here’s a list of the Top 9 according to a poll we did on our Facebook page

 “The Mouse of Tomorrow”!
 Who would’ve ever thought that a superhero mouse who fought off predators in the feline world and had a weakness for harsh fumes (Limburger cheese) would become so popular?

 Well, Mighty Mouse was just this mouse.
 Terrytoons and 20th Century Fox created Mighty Mouse in 1942.
-They initially named the character Super Mouse and produced several short films featuring this beloved superhero.

 Other television series included The New Adventures of Mighty Mouse, Heckle and Jeckle, and Mighty Mouse: The New Adventures.